TL;DR

 The most common reason for a critical illness claim to be declined is 'non-disclosure'—where the customer failed to mention a pre-existing condition, symptom, or lifestyle factor during their application.
 If you fail to disclose something, the insurer may void your policy and refuse to pay, even if the claim is for an unrelated condition.

-As an FCA-regulated broking firm, our role is to help you find appropriate cover and ensure the application process is smooth and accurate, giving you peace of mind that your policy will be there for you when it counts.
+As an FCA-regulated broking firm, our role is to help you find appropriate cover and help support the application process is smooth and accurate, giving you peace of mind that your policy will be there for you when it counts.
 We also provide all our clients with complimentary access to CalorieHero, our AI-powered calorie and nutrition tracking app, as part of our commitment to supporting your long-term health and wellbeing.

 Final Verdict: Which Structure is Best for You?